“You can be indie and still do major shit.”

-I’d say 8 times out of 10 it’s more of an in-person type of situation.
-I know many people from the internet, but if we never meet in person, the likelihood of us working is slim to none.
+I’d say eight times out of ten; it’s more of an in-person type of situation.
+I know many people from the internet, but if we never meet in person, the likelihood of working is slim to none.
 It just happens how it happens.
 Early in my career, I wanted to plan out and track people down, but just letting it happen naturally over the past couple of years has been the easiest that it’s ever been.
-I might go out to a show and see someone in the crowd who I’ve seen on Twitter or Instagram, and we just meet up like that.
-I know the DM thing works but usually with the people I work with it kicked off in real life.
+I might go out to a show and see someone in the crowd I’ve seen on Twitter or Instagram, and we meet up like that.
+I know the DM thing works, but usually, it kicks off in real life with the people I work with.
 I saw them, they saw me, or we already knew each other.

 What is your work process like?
 Is it a nonstop cycle of work or is it broken into periods?

 I would say it’s more of the latter.
-I find myself getting in modes where I’ll want to make 100 beats in a week, but whenever I get out of that mode I’ll just chill for a week or two and not do anything—sometimes I’ll put things aside to deal with real-life situations or put my creative energy into other endeavors.
-I’ve been doing more of this with BEAR1BOSS where I’m working on more of the managerial things and just letting him make as much music as he wants.
-I’ve been making a lot of music with him so now I can step aside and focus more on the promotional side of things—the work will get done regardless.
+I find myself getting in modes where I’ll want to make 100 beats in a week.
+Still, whenever I get out of that mode, I’ll chill for a week or two and not do anything—sometimes, I’ll put things aside to deal with real-life situations or put my creative energy into other endeavors.
+I’ve been doing more of this with BEAR1BOSS, where I’m working on more managerial things and just letting him make as much music as he wants.
+I’ve been making a lot of music with him, so now I can step aside and focus more on the promotional side of things—the work will get done regardless.
 Plus, taking that break and just living a real-life is an inspiration in itself.

 You work in such a diverse range of sounds, what’s it like finding inspiration to delve into these newer concepts?

 The main thing is taking time to live.
 I’ll watch TV, play video games, or listen to music in those living periods.
-Lately, I’ve been studying more music so I’ve been putting playlists together, and just throwing things in them I find cool to me.
-Things like that always help spark new ideas for sounds and things to work on for the future.
+Lately, I’ve been studying more music, so I’ve been putting playlists together and just throwing things in them I find cool to me.
+Stuff like that always helps spark new ideas for sounds and something to work on for the future.
 Also, just staying up to date on the art world as a whole.
 It’s easy to disconnect now, but I like to be tuned in even when I’m just chilling.

 What’s it like being a heavyweight, underground producer in 2021?